"We've just always done things this way" doesn't mean it's the best way to market your financial institution.

 Content Marketing: An effective content marketing strategy for your FI allows your website to work tirelessly 24/7, bringing in new visitors, engaging current customers, growing social media followers, and establishing trust.
 Make it clear that people can trust your brand to find sound advice for reaching their financial goals.

 Staying Ahead of Industry Trends

 Bank marketing has changed dramatically over the course of the last 24 months, with traditional in-branch brochures and print advertising taking a backseat to the power of social media, particularly on mobile platforms.
-2018 brings with it the promise of financial technology change and the challenge of an uncertain economy.
+2019 brings with it the promise of accelerated financial technology change and increased competition from digital lenders.
 Bank customers will be seeking answers, and your website is the perfect place to become a trustworthy source of information, advice, and solutions.
 After all, many of your account holders likely visit the website daily to login to online banking.